H.R.392 - Fairness for High-Skilled Immigrants Act of 2017115th Congress (2017-2018) |

 The Chinese Student Protection Act of 1992 is amended to eliminate the provision requiring the reduction of annual Chinese immigrant visas to offset status adjustments under such Act.

-The bill establishes the following transition period for employment-based second and third preference (EB-2 and EB-3) immigrant visas:
+The bill establishes a transition period during which a percentage of employment-based second and third preference (EB-2 and EB-3) immigrant visas are reserved as follows:

 - for FY2017, 15% of such visas are allotted to natives of countries other than the two countries with the largest aggregate numbers of natives obtaining such visas in FY2011;